 Ever wonder what your professor thinks about when she isn't teaching you Russian usage or Spanish conjugation?
 Twitter lets you virtually eavesdrop on the thoughts -- scholarly and personal -- percolating around a language professor's mind.
 You might discover interesting language scholarship or education resources.
 Hear about upcoming university events.
 Practice your language skills by reading foreign-language tweets.
 Or simply get a glimpse of a language professor's after-hours persona.

-These fifty handles represent some of the most active and interesting foreign language instructors broadcasting on Twitter.
+These 50 handles represent some of the many active and interesting foreign language instructors broadcasting on Twitter.
 Criteria for selection include quality of posts, number of followers and tweeting frequency.

 @scottmbennett, Scott M. Bennett, Point Loma Nazarene University, Spanish.
 Bennett, a humanitarian photographer, posts links to his work and updates on humanitarian issues and programs.